Skip to content

 • Full-Screen 3D Molecular Viewer: Added ability to maximize the molecular viewer to utilize full screen space for detailed structural inspection.
 The Full-Screen Molecular Viewer includes the 3D viewer, PAE/PDE plot, and sequence bar, with options to minimize individual components as needed.

 • Evaluation with Structure Superposition: Enabled comparison of predicted structures against ground-truth experimental structures.
-When a ground-truth structure is provided with the inference request, the system automatically performs structure alignment and calculates key metrics including Average pLDDT, Ligand RMSD, Ligand-Protein Interaction LDDT, Protein CΞ± GDT-HA, Protein CΞ± GDT-TS, Protein CΞ± LDDT, Protein CΞ± RMSD.
+When a ground-truth structure is provided with the prediction request, the system automatically performs structure alignment and calculates key metrics including Average pLDDT, Ligand RMSD, Ligand-Protein Interaction LDDT, Protein CΞ± GDT-HA, Protein CΞ± GDT-TS, Protein CΞ± LDDT, Protein CΞ± RMSD.
 The aligned structures are displayed as overlays in different colors within the molecular viewer.
 Check the documentation for Evaluation Examples.

 • Easy export of diagnostic and configuration data to a ZIP file: Added a Support ZIP Archive feature that allows users to download a compressed file containing structured diagnostic and configuration data - from the Apheris Hub Docker container - to streamline external support and debugging.

 • ColabFold MSA Server Configuration: Extended MSA server configuration to support ColabFold servers in addition to the existing Foldify server support.
 Users can now configure their own private ColabFold server or use the public ColabFold server for MSA generation.
-When configuring inference runs, users can select which MSA server to use from their configured options, allowing them to compare performance between different servers or integrate their existing ColabFold infrastructure.
+When configuring prediction runs, users can select which MSA server to use from their configured options, allowing them to compare performance between different servers or integrate their existing ColabFold infrastructure.
 Check the documentation sections Configurable MSA Server and MSA Usage to know more about this new feature.

 Breaking ChangesπŸ”—